Podio1y/Podio1y/README.md

 - 👀 I’m interested in swimming, chess, mountain biking, and coding
 - 🌱 I’m currently in first year electrical engineering at the University of Waterloo

-- This is where I try to make things and get better at coding, and maybe even learn ethical hacking one day
+- This is where I try to make things and get better at coding